awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

-# Creating a publish/subscription Android application that translates messages using the AWS SDK for Kotlin
+# Creating a publish-subscription Android application that translates messages using the AWS SDK for Kotlin

 ## Overview